Save more now—and later.

 If you’re saving for a specific goal—such as a home purchase, college education or retirement—consider adding a Certificate of Deposit (CD) or Individual Retirement Account (IRA) to your investment portfolio with FirstCapital Bank of Texas.

 * APY=Annual Percentage Yield.
 CD=Certificate of Deposit.
-APY valid as of 5/21/18 and is subject to change.
-CD terms are 6 months and 12 months, respectively.
+APY valid as of 7/26/18 and is subject to change.
+CD terms are 6 months, 12 months and 24 months, respectively.
 Minimum balance required to open a CD and to obtain advertised APY is $500.
+Must have a checking account, savings account, or money market account at FirstCapital Bank of Texas to qualify for advertised APY.
 A penalty will be imposed for early withdrawal.
 Other rates and terms are available.

 Certificates of Deposit (CDs)